rust-stuco/lectures/week5/slides.md

     right: [T; N],
 }
 ```
-Const generics are generic arguments that range over constant values, rather than types or lifetimes.
+Const generics are arguments that generic over constant values, rather than types.

 ---